 This comprehensive library includes T cells, natural killer cells, monocytes, CAR-T cells directed to hematological and solid tumors, TCR-T cells, melanoma cells, HeLa cells, and other immune cells.

-Using IsoPlexis' Single-Cell Functional Proteomics technology, the FCL defines the functional phenotype of each cell, providing the missing insights into the in vivo biology required to advance medicines and diagnostics.
+Using IsoPlexis' Single-Cell Functional Proteomics technology, the FCL defines the functional phenotype of each cell, providing the missing insights into the in vivo biology required to advance medicines.

 The expansion of the superhero library is driven by peer-reviewed publications showing advancements toward human health.
 See how the superhero cells are characterized in high-impact journals.